KinectToVR/k2vr-application/README.md

    - Run [windeployqt](https://doc.qt.io/qt-5/windows-deployment.html) in output directory.<br>
-   You may ned to experiment with removing some plugins<br> and checking with degugger to achieve better results.<br> You may also download [zip](https://drive.google.com/file/d/15FX0Ubg9m7rEBj8G2OBDGCgHNLwfZ53W/view?usp=sharing) from my own workaround,<br> assuming you haven't added any other plugins.
+   You may ned to experiment with removing some plugins<br> and checking with degugger to achieve better results.<br>

 ## Debugging OpenVR driver